Match # 228816 (Traditional)

-In lieu of the integrated health rotation, interns will have a year-long rotation in one of our surrounding county offices.
+Rural County Office: In lieu of the integrated health rotation (or in addition to), interns will have a 6 month to year-long rotation in one of our surrounding county offices.
 Here the intern will gain experience working as a generalist psychologist in training in a small county office with a rural and underserved population.
 Interns will conduct intakes, crisis assessment, and psychotherapy with adults and children, participate in team meetings, and have assessment opportunities within these sites while functioning as a vital member of the team.
-Interns will provide both in person treatment and telehealth treatment.
+Interns will provide both in person and telehealth treatment.

 Interns with Centerstone will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day with one hour for lunch.
 No weekend work or after hours on-call is required.
 Interns may elect to have patient contact hours after 5:00 pm with an adjusted start time for the day per approval and supervisor availability.
 Please note that not every intern experience is identical and site schedules are a general guideline.

 |8am-9am||Case Manager Consultation||Attend Child / Adolescent team||Travel time to county office||Psychological testing||Consortium|

 |9am-10am||Therapy||Individual supervision||County office team supervision||Testing continued||Consortium|

 Please note that not every experience is identical and site schedules are a general guideline.
 Interns may be required to make themselves available at other times as needed.
 What is provided above is an example of what the work week might look like for an intern at this site.